devrandom/btc-papers/lightning-security.md

 # Keys

 Lightning uses the following types of keys:
+* Hot wallet keys, used to create the funding transaction
 * Funding keys, used to sign commitment transactions
 * Channel closing keys, the destination of remote funds on abrupt channel close
 * Delayed channel closing keys, for sending local funds on abrupt channel close with a delay to allow for penalty transaction